thisdot/starter.dev-github-showcases/solidjs-tailwind/README.md

 ##### Decision

-Use SolidJS' native `createResource` as it comes bundles and is the "solid way" of handling things.
+Use SolidJS' native `createResource` as it comes with bundles and is the "solid way" of handling things.

 ### Example Components

 #### Counter `src/components/CounterExample`

-A small counter example which showcases how to use state in SolidJS.
+A small counter example that showcases how to use state in SolidJS.
 You can view the example on the `src/pages/Counter`.

 Signals can live outside of components.
 Each relevant component subscribes to its value by using it.